neoxygen/neo4j-neoclient/README.md

 ->build();
 ```

-Don't forget to add full permissions to the cache path : `chmod -R 777 your/cache/path` .
+Don't forget to add full permissions to the cache path : `chmod -R 777 your/cache/path` and also to empty the cache dir when
+you do changes to your configuration.

 ### Extra Commands